MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Analysis of Computational Cost and Hyperparameters

-The Staged Visual Future Rollouts mechanism (Section~\ref{tto}) is governed by a key hyperparameter, $K$, which defines the number of candidate videos generated at each sub-task transition.
-While a larger $K$ increases the probability of finding a successful trajectory, it also incurs greater computational cost.
-To analyze this trade-off, we conduct an ablation study by varying $K$ from 1 to 5.
+The Staged Visual Future Rollouts mechanism is governed by a key hyperparameter, \textit{K}, which defines the number of candidate future trajectories simulated at each sub-task transition.
+While a larger \textit{K} increases the probability of identifying a physically plausible future, it also incurs greater computational cost.
+To analyze this trade-off, we conduct an ablation study by varying \textit{K} from 1 to 5.

-The results, visualized in Figure~\ref{fig:supp_k_analysis}, clearly illustrate the relationship between performance gains and computational cost.
-As shown in the performance radar chart (Figure~\ref{fig:supp_k_analysis}, left), a significant performance uplift is observed as $K$ increases from 1 to 3, demonstrating the effectiveness of the rollout mechanism in filtering out suboptimal trajectories.
-For instance, the Task Success Rate jumps from a modest 35.2\% at $K=1$ to 61.3\% at $K=3$, an absolute increase of 26.1\%.
-However, this trend exhibits sharply diminishing returns, with only marginal gains when increasing $K$ from 3 to 5.
-In stark contrast, the computational cost, particularly Peak VRAM, scales unfavorably with larger $K$ as shown in the bar chart (Figure~\ref{fig:supp_k_analysis}, right).
-Peak VRAM consumption, for example, nearly doubles from 70.1 Gb at $K=3$ to 122.0 Gb at $K=5$.
-This analysis confirms that $K=3$ strikes an optimal balance between functional correctness and computational efficiency.
-Therefore, we adopt $K=3$ as the default setting for all experiments, as it delivers the best performance-per-cost trade-off.
+The results, visualized in Figure~\ref{fig:supp_k_analysis}, illustrate the relationship between simulation fidelity and computational cost.
+As shown in the performance radar chart (Figure~\ref{fig:supp_k_analysis}, left), a significant performance uplift is observed as \textit{K} increases from 1 to 3, demonstrating the effectiveness of the rollout mechanism in filtering out physically incoherent futures.
+For instance, the Task Success Rate increases from 35.2\% at \textit{K}=1 to 61.3\% at \textit{K}=3.
+However, this trend exhibits sharply diminishing returns, with only marginal gains when increasing \textit{K} from 3 to 5.
+In contrast, the computational cost scales unfavorably with larger \textit{K} as shown in the bar chart (Figure~\ref{fig:supp_k_analysis}, right).
+For example, Peak VRAM consumption nearly doubles from 70.1 GB at \textit{K}=3 to 122.0 GB at \textit{K}=5.
+This analysis confirms that \textit{K}=3 strikes an optimal balance between simulation accuracy and computational efficiency.
+Therefore, we adopt \textit{K}=3 as the default setting for all experiments.